BRETT-WIKI

 This claim is, of course, somewhat bold and deliberately provocative – but in principle:

-The less energy one has to put into the logistical processes, the more energy and love can be invested in the overall experience of "eating" – i. e. tasting, serving, serving and the relaxed entertainment of the guests - which should lead to better results on the table & plates and memorable evenings.
+The less energy you have to spend on logistical processes, the more energy and love you can invest in the overall experience of "eating" – that is, tasting, serving, presenting, and the relaxed enjoyment of guests – which should lead to better results on the table & plates and memorable evenings.

 So even if there is only 5% truth in this claim – can you expect more from a kitchen tool?